Agoric/agoric-sdk/packages/SwingSet/docs/vat-upgrade.md

 To enable upgrade, the v1 code must stash important data in durable storage, and it must add pointers to this data in the baggage.
 It needs to do this from the very beginning: if v1 fails to retain something, v2 cannot get access to it, and the upgrade will be that much more traumatic.

-For upgrade-important in-RAM objects, the v1 code needs to store a "reattachment handle" (name and API TBD) in durable storage.
-This gives the v2 code the authority to take over the identity of these exported objects.

-For upgrade-important durable objects, the v1 code must store the "durable kind handle" in durable storage.
+For durable objects, the v1 code must store the "durable kind handle" in durable storage.
 This is done automatically by `prepareExoClass()` and `prepareExoClassKit()`, but can also be done manually (see [Virtual and Durable Objects](./virtual-objects.md#virtual-and-durable-objects)).

 ```js
 import { M } from '@agoric/store';